Contributed by The Travel Guy Shops

 To summarize everything, I didn’t blow my cover because I received a lot of training specifically for these types of situations so I did not crack under pressure. 😉 #lifegoeson

 The (mis)adventure isn’t over!
-Stay tuned for Part 2 of this series.
+Here’s Part 2 of this series.